Where to Sit at Rate Field

 Rate Field tickets are one of the more dynamic markets in the majors during the rebuild.
 The same seat for the same Sox game can drop meaningfully from Tuesday to Thursday as resellers move inventory.
 For high-demand weekends (Yankees, Dodgers, the Crosstown Classic against the Cubs May 15-17, 2026), the math runs the other way.

-That’s the gap Bleacher Bound closes.
-We track price patterns across the major secondary marketplaces and flag the high-value drops on Rate Field tickets that match your saved preferences: sections, dates, opponents, and price ceiling.
+That’s the gap Bleacher Bound is building to close.
+The alerts in the works track price patterns across the major secondary marketplaces and flag the high-value drops on Rate Field tickets that match your saved preferences: sections, dates, opponents, and price ceiling.

 A few seat-buying patterns worth knowing while you’re at it: